LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 {: .source}

 Let's take a minute to look at the statement above.
 We are using the Boolean object as an index.
-We are asking python to select rows that have a *NaN* value for Language.
+We are asking python to select rows that have a `NaN` value for DOI (Digital Object Identifier).

 > ## Challenges
 >
 > 1. Create a new DataFrame that only contains observations with Language values
 >    that are English or French.
 Assign each language value in the new DataFrame
->    to a new value of *x*.
+>    to a new value of `x`.
 Determine the number of null values in the subset.
 > 2. Create a new DataFrame that contains only observations that are English or
->    french and where the author count is greater than 2.
+>    French and where the author count is greater than 2.
 Create a stacked bar
 >    plot of average number of authors by language with English vs French values
 >    stacked for each publisher.
 {: .challenge}